sbanik2/ClusterOpt/README.md

 pip install ClusterOpt

 ```
 ***The package requires lammps binding to run.
-First lammps package needs to be downloaded from  [LAMMPS download](https://www.lammps.org/download.html) and compiled.
+First, lammps package needs to be downloaded from  [LAMMPS download](https://www.lammps.org/download.html) and compiled.
 The instructions on python integration can be found here [LAMMPS-Python](https://docs.lammps.org/Python_install.html).

 ### Running the code
 <p align="justify"> An example of running run directory provided in the example section.
 First all the parameters crystal and the lammps pair_style and pair_coeff should be set.
-The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and columns belonging to each species in the same order they are mentioned in the composition.
+The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas data frame with rows and columns belonging to each species in the same order they are mentioned in the composition.
 E.g.,</p>

 ``` python
 import numpy as np